 Morning drive about 1.5 hours to Shigatse, which is the 2nd largest city in Tibet.
 One of the highlights in this city is Tashilhunpo monastery which is the seat of the Panchen Lama, the 2nd most important spiritual leader of Tibet.
 Walk along the monastery kora where you will have the stunning view of the whole Shigatse city.
 The living local market should also not be missed in Shigatse.
 Afternoon drive to Lhatse, enjoy the beautiful Tibetan high plateau landscape along the way.
 Overnight at Lhatse.

 After climbing down through numerous switchback bends lead to the dry valley of Tashi Zom, you will arrive at the Rongbuk Monastery, which is the highest monastery in Tibet and a good point to see Mount Everest.
-In the afternoon, have a chance to trek from local tent guesthouses community to E.B.C, and it will take about 2 hours.
-If you don't like trekking, mininbus is also available
+Take the local zero-emissions bus to E.B.C.

 It's a bit cold and windy within the valley, especially during the night, you'd better take your sleeping bag and prepare your own package food for Rongbuk stay.
 However, the sunrise at Everest will make it all worth the trouble.